vqf/ciberAMP/README.md

 * Column 12  -> % of samples SCN-altered.
 * Column 14 -> SCN-altered TCGA sample barcodes.

 The x[[2]] data frame contains COSMIC CGC oncogenes with a SCN-associated transcriptional deregulation.
-The columns are exactly the same as in the previous one.
+The columns are the same as in the previous one.

-Finally, the x[[3]] data frame contains in each row a pair of genes which SCN-altered samples showed a similitude higher than 70% (co-amplified/deleted) with a knwon COSMIC CGC oncogene.
+Finally, the x[[3]] data frame contains all significant concurrent amplifications and deletions of each SCNV-DEG with known cancer driver genes:

 * Column 1 -> queried gene approved symbol.
 * Column 2:5 -> queried gene copy number altered vs. diploid tumor samples DE results.